How to Expunge a Criminal Record in DC | Ervin Kibria Law

 Expungement and Sealing of Criminal Records in the District of Columbia

-When facing criminal charges it is obviously of the utmost importance that you find an experienced, knowledgeable lawyer, like the attorneys at Ervin Kibria PLLC, to help you resolve any criminal charges against you and work to have the case come to a close and be finalized.
+When facing criminal charges, it is obviously of the utmost importance that you find an experienced, knowledgeable Washington DC criminal lawyer, like the attorneys at Ervin Kibria PLLC, to help you resolve any criminal charges against you and work to have the case come to a close and be finalized.
 Hopefully, if you have hired a skilled attorney, they will have the case come to a close in a disposition that is favorable to you, whether it be a dismissal outright, dismissal after diversion or plea agreement, or a dismissal at trial by a not guilty finding at trial.
+However, if you have already been convicted, you may be wondering how to expunge a criminal record in DC.
+This is a complex legal matter, and it is important to consult with an attorney to determine your eligibility and the best course of action.

-However, while the terms “expunging” and “sealing” are often used interchangeably, there are in fact minor differences based on the formal definitions.
+While the terms “expunging” and “sealing” are often used interchangeably, there are, in fact, minor differences based on the formal definitions.
 “Expungement” (also called “expunction”) is defined as “the removal of a conviction from a person’s criminal record.”
 The “sealing of criminal records” is defined as “the act or practice of officially preventing access to particular records in the absence of a court order.”

 Obtaining A Copy of Your Criminal Record/History

 According to D.C.
-Code § 2-1402.66, a person may request a copy of his or her arrest record to find out whether he or she is eligible to have that record “sealed” (i.e., hidden from public view.)
-You can check your record on-line here.
+Code § 2-1402.66, a person may request a copy of his or her arrest record to determine whether he or she is eligible to have that record “sealed” (i.e., hidden from public view.)
+You can check your record online here.
 For a certified copy of your criminal history, you should go to the 4th Floor of the Police District Building at 300 Indiana Avenue, NW.

 Sealing An Arrest Record On The Grounds Of Actual Innocence